Kanrog/Moonitor/README.md

 **Note on Moonraker CORS:**
 Ensure your `moonraker.conf` allows connections from your local subnet, or Moonraker will block Moonitor's WebSocket requests.
 Add your local IP range (e.g., `192.168.0.0/16`) to the `trusted_clients` list under the `[authorization]` section.

-### Creality K2 / K2 Plus Camera Note
-The Creality K2 series uses a proprietary WebRTC camera stream instead of a standard MJPEG endpoint.
-If your camera feed fails to load, ensure you have a local stream bridge (such as `go2rtc` or a community-supported helper script) configured on your printer to translate the stream into an accessible format.

 ## Updating Moonitor